sourcegraph/jetbrains/TESTING.md

 #### Expected behaviour

 * User is automatically switched to `Chat` tab.
-* Chat responds with a **high-level** and short description of the code without going into technical details.
+* Chat responds with a **high-level** and a short description of the code without going into technical details.

 ### Generate Docstring